Yianni-Mitropoulos/simple-recursive-ui/README.md

 # common gotchas
 1. To specify an event handler, you have to use the "function" keyword.
 If you use an arrow function instead, your code will probably not work.
 2. Keep in mind that TEXT objects cannot respond to click events.
 Use a PARAGRAPH object instead.
+3. The SRUI_appendChild method works OK, but the SRUI_prependChild hasn't been implemented properly.